fbonnin/42/README.txt

-Remember to read subject.pdf for each project.
+Read subject.pdf for each project.